What Hometown Cha-Cha-Cha Taught My Student About Real Korean Grammar — Episode 1, Part 2

 | 도와준 건 고마운데, 왜 반말이야? | I appreciate the help, but why the casual speech? |

-The reason this pattern matters so much is that ㄴ/는데 isn't just "but."
-It's the sound of Korean thinking out loud — acknowledging one thing while moving toward another.
-It appears in explanations, in soft refusals, in polite pushback, in any situation where a speaker wants to hold two things in tension at once.
+The reason this pattern matters so much is that ㄴ/는데 isn't just "but." 는데 helps Korean sentences sound softer and more connected.
+It appears in explanations, in soft refusals, in polite push back, in any situation where a speaker wants to hold two things in tension at once.
 Learning it doesn't just add a grammar point.
-It changes how natural your Korean sounds at a fundamental level.
+Using it correctly makes spoken Korean sound much more natural.

 Instant access • No spam • 100% free